react-navigation/react-navigation/docs/guides/Guide-Intro.md

 bare-project
 ```

-We want to share code on iOS and Android, so lets delete the contents of `index.ios.js` and `index.android.js` and replace it with `import './App';`.

-Now lets create the new file for our app implementation, `App.js`.
+We want to share code on iOS and Android, so let's delete the contents of `index.ios.js` and `index.android.js` and replace it with `import './App';` - after which, we need to create create the new file for our app implementation, `App.js` (if you used `create-react-native-app` this has been already done)

 ## Introducing Stack Navigator